nizans/graphology-web-project/README.md

 Open [localhost:3000](http:localhost:3000)

-> The react app will proxy the requests to the server (localhost:4000).
+> React will proxy the requests to the server (localhost:4000) when running in development.

 > Note that authentication will not work as intended as it uses a secured cookie.
 > Therefore it will work only on HTTPS servers.